sylhare/sylhare.github.io/_posts/2020/2020-10-31-Mermaid-Diagram.md

 So let's have a simple example.
 We will be mapping with some notes and colors the simple call flow of a client talking to an app.
 This is pretty basic but covers most of our daily needs.

-Writing down in simple mermaid script a call flow:
+Writing down in a simple mermaid script a call flow:

 ```bash
 sequenceDiagram